She Was Thirty-Five Cents Short for Christmas Dinner — Until a Lonely Man Put Back His Expensive Wine and Asked for a Seat at Her Table

 A year later, on Christmas Eve, they were back in the same supermarket.

-But because Joao insisted that if a miracle began in a certain place, you should not act too grand to return there.
+Because João insisted that if a miracle began somewhere, you shouldn’t act too important to return there.

-“This one,” he said, pointing at a turkey with complete authority.
+“This one,” João announced, pointing at a turkey with the authority of a small king.

 Mariana looked at the price tag and laughed softly.
-A year earlier she had stood in that aisle trying to decide whether to put back the cereal.
+A year earlier she had stood in that aisle deciding whether to put back the cereal.

-At the checkout, the cashier was new.
-She smiled at Joao.
-She smiled at Mariana.
-She asked whether they wanted the receipt in the bag or by hand.
+At the checkout, the cashier smiled and asked whether they wanted the receipt in the bag or by hand.

 And somehow that too felt like grace.